Zagreb in World War II: Occupation and the establishment of NDH

 On 10 April, elements of the 14th Panzer Division entered Zagreb without resistance and were greeted by cheering crowds.
 Slavko Kvaternik declared the establishment of the Independent State of Croatia (Nezavisna Država Hrvatska, NDH) via the Zagreb Radio Station, with Zagreb as its capital.
 Most of the population was pleased with the dissolution of Yugoslavia.
 Kvaternik formed a provisional government in Zagreb on 12 April.
 Ante Pavelić, who was named the leader (Poglavnik) of NDH, arrived in Zagreb on 15 April.
 He gave a short speech in which he said: "Ustaše!
 We have won.
 We won because we had faith.
 We won because we held out.
 We won because we fought.
 Ustaše!
 We won because we were always for homeland ready!"
 Jozo Dumančić was temporarily named the Mayor of Zagreb, replacing Mate Starčević of the HSS.
 Vladko Maček was forced by the Germans to recognize the NDH.
 The entire administrative and police apparatus of the Banovina of Croatia was handed over to the new government.

 When the NDH was proclaimed, the leadership of the Communist Party was in Zagreb, together with Josip Broz Tito.
 After a month, they left for Belgrade.
 Until 22 June, while the Molotov–Ribbentrop Pact between Germany and the Soviet Union was in effect, the Communists refrained from open conflict with the new regime.
 In the first two months of the NDH they extended their underground network and began amassing weapons.
+These included Rade Končar, Vladimir Bakarić, Jakov Blažević, Andrija Hebrang, Josip Kraš, Marko Orešković and others.

-On April 15, 1941, leaflet that contained a KPJ manifesto was duplicated and sent to all parts of Yugoslavia.
+On 15 April 1941 a leaflet that contained a KPJ manifesto was duplicated and sent to all parts of Yugoslavia.
 The manifesto emphasized that the "Communists and the entire working class of Yugoslavia would be in the forefront of the national resistance against the invaders" and that "it would persist in the resistance until final victory".